oskar-codes/music/src/the-building-blocks/index.md

 These 12 notes repeat going up and down octaves.
 To distinguish two notes in different octaves, the octave number is associated to the name.
 For example, $\text{A}_4$ denotes the note $\text{A}$ in the fourth octave.
 To number the octaves, the A440 pitch standard[^1] defines $\text{A}_4$ as having the pitch 440 Hz, and all other notes are derived from it.
 Doubling (or halving) moves a note up (or down) an octave.
 For example, $\text{A}_5$ is 880 Hz and $\text{A}_3$ is 220 Hz.
 All other pitches are derived from it, following a tuning system called a Musical temperament[^2].
 There are several different temperaments, each meeting different requirements.

 ## Intervals
 _Intervals_ are differences in pitch between two notes.
 For example as seen before, a whole tone (also called major second) is an interval of two semitones.
 Below are all the intervals between $\text{C}$ and the 12 notes.
+See [here](../resources/intervals.md) for a visualization of them.

 | No. semitones | Note               | Interval name (Major, Minor or Perfect) | Interval name (Augmented or Diminished) |
 |:-------------:| -------------------| ----------------------------------------| --------------------------------------- |